If you feel down and lethargic, sleep longer, and crave carbs during the shortest days of the year, read our in-depth guide to beating winter blues.

 There are many excellent reasons to meditate and overcoming winter blues is one of them.

-Dr. Norman Rosenthal is the psychiatrist who pioneered seasonal affective disorder research.
+Norman Rosenthal, MD, is a psychiatrist who pioneered seasonal affective disorder research.

 He was the first to describe winter depression, to use the term seasonal affective disorder, and to recommend the use of light therapy for its treatment.